davisknight7/Subscription-Manager/Documentation/User.md

 - You will begin in the main dashboard for the Subscription Manager
 - It should look something like this:
   ![Dash Step 1-1](./images/step1-main-dashboard.png)
-- Depending on what subscriptions the customer has, different subscriptions, or multiple, may show.
+- Depending on what subscriptions the customer is signed in under, different information may show or the layout/colors may differ slightly
 - Notice the different panels in the side bar:
 - ![Dash Step 1-2](./images/step1-sidebar.png)